-Setting Up and Running a Resident Management Company
+Setting Up and Controlling a Resident Management Company

 The RMC is a company comprised of leaseholders formed through the following:

-- Collective enfranchisement (a group right to purchase the freehold);
+- Collective enfranchisement which is a group right for leaseholders to purchase the freehold;

-- A Right to manage company (where leaseholders can choose their own managing agent;
+- A Right to manage company where leaseholders can replace their managing agent and choose a new one;

 - Compulsory acquisition where the freeholder has failed to meet its obligtions and the freehold has been awarded to the leaseholders.

 The form used for registering a new company at Companies House is that of Form IN01 and its completion can be carried out by a solicitor, a company formation agent or an accountant.
 The form requires the following information: